DrTimothyAldenDavis/SuiteSparse/README.md

                 targets.

                 Things you don't need to do:
-                make cx         creates CXSparse from CSparse
-                make docs       creates user guides from LaTeX files make cov        runs statement coverage tests (Linux only) make metis      compiles METIS (also done by 'make')
+                make docs       creates user guides from LaTeX files make cov        runs statement coverage tests (Linux only)

     MATLAB_Tools    various m-files for use in MATLAB
                 author: Tim Davis (all parts)